fizzers123/python-eSCL-paperless-auto-scanner/README.md

-# eSCL Scanner API for Home Assistant
+# eSCL auto scanner for paperless

 A lightweight REST API that enables scanning from eSCL-compatible printers (HP, Brother, Canon, etc.) to Paperless-ngx, with Home Assistant integration and automatic scanning capabilities.